What is the Medical Industry Valuation Laboratory?

 Meetings with clients will be schedule on an as needed basis.
 These meetings are likely to be during the day and students will be required to be available for the final group presentation to the client.

 Who are the instructors for the Medical Industry Valuation Laboratory?

-The Laboratory is staffed by a full-time faculty and adjunct faculty drawn from the business community and other collegiate units at the University.
+The Laboratory is staffed by a full-time faculty and adjunct faculty drawn from the business community.
 Key faculty include:

 - Mike Finch, Ph.D., Principal, Finch and King.
 Finch directs a health consultancy focusing on program evaluation.
 He has consulted for UnitedHealth Group and different medical specialty societies as well as technology companies.
 He retains his rank as a tenured faculty member of the University of Minnesota and actively collaborates with colleagues in the Academic Health Center and the Carlson School.

 How will the make-up of the teams be decided?

 Interdisciplinary project teams will be assigned by the MILI director and faculty in consultation with other collegiate academic advisors as necessary.
 Teams will be identified in the daylong boot camp.